SpineEventEngine/documentation/_code/EMBEDDING.md

 * `examples` — contains examples selected from the repositories under `spine-examples` organization.
 These repositories are added to this project as Git submodules.
+* `samples` — smaller pieces of code embedded to the site.

 To get the latest version of the code snippets, update the submodules: